-By implementing automated processes made possible with ERP software, your business can avoid the resource-intensive undertaking of searching for, hiring, and onboarding new talent ina competitive labor market.
+By implementing automated processes made possible with ERP software, your business can avoid the resource-intensive undertaking of searching for, hiring, and onboarding new talent in a competitive labor market.
 Getting rid of the mundane and repetitive tasks on your back-end will free up your workforce to take on more customer-focused tasks, ensure your business is positioned to adapt to a sudden change in your business environment, and improve your bottom line without sacrificing headcount or quality customer experiences.

 Addressing Labor Market Constraints

 While low unemployment is great for job-seekers, it puts businesses in a tough position when hiring new talent to help their operations expand.
-Couple that with employees having more bargaining power in the workplace and it’s clear that businesses not only need to improve their benefits, but their environment as well.
+Couple that with employees having more bargaining power in the workplace and it’s clear that businesses not only need to improve their benefits but their environment, as well.
 One of the easiest ways to address the trend is to automate processes.
-This will free up your employees to take on more creatively-demanding and fulfilling roles within the workplace.
+This will free up your employees to take on more creatively demanding and fulfilling roles within the workplace.
 This not only allows the employee to take on more significant tasks within the organization, but also grow professionally and receive compensation worthy of their increased responsibility and skill set.
 As a result, their time is more valuable and the work they produce for the company is valued more highly in the eyes of customers.

 Combining Process Automation With ERP

 One of the biggest buzzwords to come out of Industry 4.0 is Robotics Process Automation (RPA).
 However, the misleading name is enough to turn off even those who can benefit from it the most.
 RPA doesn’t involve any robots or mechanical components.
-Not only this, but it is applicable to just about any business that deals with ordering, invoicing, and data entry.
+Not only this, but it applies to just about any business that deals with ordering, invoicing, and data entry.

 Let’s break it down by definition:

-- Robotic – an entity of being programmed by a computer to complete complex tasks.
+- Robotic – an entity being programmed by a computer to complete complex tasks.
 In this case, the term refers to mimicking human actions.